 It is necessary to have a VisiCalc Worksheet active to use the calculator functions, even if the calculations do not directly relate to VisiCalc.
 If there is not a Worksheet active, the program will ask you for the name of one.
-Formulas may contain refrences to cells in any Worksheet in RAM.
+You may assign the active Worksheet with the Command Mode function W. Formulas may contain refrences to cells in any Worksheet in RAM.
 Since the calculator is the same as used by VisiCalc, the same rules apply.
-One difference from VisiCalc: avoid calling Basic Language Extension Functions with the calculator, results may be uppeliable and data loss or system reset may accur unreliable and data loss or system reset may occur.
+One difference from VisiCalc: avoid calling Basic Language Extension Functions with the calculator, results may be unreliable and

+Basic Language Extension functions with the calculator, results may be unreliable and data loss or system reset may occur.
 Type your formula on any line the Text file, even on lines adjoining regular Text, then press SHIFT EDIT The computer will calculate the line and return the results to that line.
 Command Mode SHIFT EDIT will recall the last formula used.
 The results of the computation are also placed in a buffer and may be recalled with Command Mode SHIFT TIME.
-To make it easier to keep track of the numbers, remarks are allowed on the same line. for instance: remarks are allowed on the same line, for instance:
+To make it easier to keep track of the numbers, remarks are allowed on the same line, for instance: